lammps/lammps/doc/src/thermo_style.rst

 calculated.

 If the :doc:`thermo_modify triclinic/general <thermo_modify>` option
-is set and the simulation box was created as a general triclinic box, then the 6 components will be output as values consistent with the orientation of the general triclinic box relative to the standard xyz coordinate axes.
+is set then the 6 components will be output as values consistent with the orientation of the general triclinic box relative to the standard xyz coordinate axes.
 If this keyword is not used, the values will be consistent with the orientation of the restricted triclinic box (which aligns with the xyz coordinate axes).
 As explained on the :doc:`Howto_triclinic <Howto_triclinic>` doc page, even if the